dolittle/Studio/Source/DevTool/README.md

 * BUG: Navigating from "Home" directly to a Microservice will not show all Microservice details (Identifier, name, version)

 * BUG: Swagger iFrame is empty till we resize or gets a re-render somehow...
-* BUG: When navigating from a Microservice to an Application - it doesn't fire state changes like title / navigation / toolbar (see Vanir - route change)
 * BUG: Make sure we fill / stretch the acrylic in layout when toolbar and/or navigation is not visible
 * BUG: Title flickers from not set to actual title
 * BUG: Unselect microservice when navigating to something else